dominodatalab/reference-project-anomaly-detection/README.md

 ## Dockerfile

-Please create an environment based off of Domino Standard Environment (DSE), that contains Python 3.9 or above.
+Please create an environment based off of a Domino Standard Environment (DSE), that contains Python 3.9 or above.

 Add the following entries to the Dockerfile: